Getting Started with Content Syndication

 So, Again, Content Syndication: Friend or Foe?

 I obviously have to say “friend”.
 I sell the stuff so it would be pretty career-limiting for me to say otherwise!
 But happily, in this case, it also happens to be the truth.
 Content syndication is a very cost-effective way of generating high volumes of relevant leads.
-When the expectations are managed and the follow-up process is in place, content syndication drives engaged leads to you that will feed your pipeline and keep your sales teams busy and happy.
+When the expectations are managed and the follow-up process is in place, even automatic content syndication drives engaged leads to you that will feed your pipeline and keep your sales teams busy and happy.
 That’s especially true if you partner with a dependable lead generation company.

-If you’re seriously considering giving content syndication a go, there’s no better time to jump in than now.
+If you’re seriously considering giving content syndication services a go, there’s no better time to jump in than now.
 We’ve been doing this for quite some time at Internal Results, and for pretty big clients too.
 If these big companies can trust us to give them great leads, what’s stopping you?
 Reach out to us today.
 Let’s work out the best lead generation solutions specific to your B2B needs.